Hurricane Survival Tips: How My Family Survived a Category 4 Hurricane Twice!

 Establishing a Family Emergency Meeting Point

-Creating a comprehensive emergency plan is crucial for surviving a hurricane.
-Start by establishing a family emergency meeting point, both inside and outside your home.
-This ensures everyone knows where to gather if separated during the chaos.
+Creating a comprehensive emergency plan is one of the most important steps in hurricane survival tips and preparedness.
+Start by establishing a family meeting point—both inside and outside your home—so everyone knows where to gather if separated during the chaos.

 Designating Emergency Contacts